Expose a Job as a Web Service

 So far, you have deployed the mapping to FlowForce Server and have the job configuration page open in the browser (provided that you selected the check box Open web browser to create new job on the dialog box above).
-Otherwise, login to the FlowForce Server Web administration interface, open the previously deployed mapping function (it should be in the /public container), and then click Create Job.
+Otherwise, login to the FlowForce Server Web administration interface, open the previously deployed mapping function (it should be in the /public/Examples container), and then click Create Job.

 To configure the job:

-|Note:||Do not confuse these credentials with the ones used to access the FlowForce Server Web administration interface.
-Also, make sure that the user entered here is able to access the altova.mdb database file from the working directory; otherwise, the job will fail to execute successfully.|
+|Note:||These are the credentials of your user account on the operating system and not the ones used to access the FlowForce Server Web administration interface.
+The user account must be able to access the Nanonull.sqlite database file from the working directory; otherwise, the job will fail to execute successfully.|

 Invoking the Web service

 At this stage, you have completed the job configuration.
 Because this job is exposed as a Web service, you can run it in any of the following ways:

 •Go to Home, and then click Show all active triggers and services.
 Next, click the job's URL displayed in the "Info" column.